-Third Knight (Hugh de Melville) Quotes in Murder in the Cathedral
+Third Knight (Hugh de Morville) Quotes in Murder in the Cathedral

-The Murder in the Cathedral quotes below are all either spoken by Third Knight (Hugh de Melville) or refer to Third Knight (Hugh de Melville).
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harcourt edition of Murder in the Cathedral published in 1964.).
+The Murder in the Cathedral quotes below are all either spoken by Third Knight (Hugh de Morville) or refer to Third Knight (Hugh de Morville).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harcourt edition of Murder in the Cathedral published in 1964.).

 Part 2 Quotes